HCMID/HCMID.github.io/index.md

 - [conference papers,  publications, and funded research](hof) from members of HC MID Club.

-## Talks and presentations ##
+## Special events ##

-We also occasionally host [presentations from others at HC MID](hosted), and participate in the program of Digital Classicist New England.
+We occasionally host [presentations from others](hosted), and participate in the program of Digital Classicist New England.

 ## Mission Statement ##